 The VTP is coordinated by the UWM Center for Community-Based Learning, Leadership, & Research (CCBLLR) with tutors from a variety of UWM programs including teacher education students, paid America Reads tutors, volunteers, and service learners.
 There are also other external partners who have joined the program to provide support and tutoring.

 Families can register their children for the program and select the type of tutoring support to best meet their children’s needs.
-The summer session of the Virtual Tutoring Program will begin in early June and will continue until the end of August, but tutors and tutees are encouraged to continue academic support as long as needed.
-More detailed information regarding dates and times will be provided after registration and before the program begins.
 All tutors will be trained and go through a background check process.
 Students will meet at least twice a week for approximately 30 to 45 minutes with their tutor.
 There are limited spots, but we will do our best to match all students with tutors.

 Any questions can be directed to firstname.lastname@example.org